 13. Back of the Truck Inspection

 Before hooking up to a trailer, check the back of the truck for properly inflated tires with decent tread, undamaged brake chambers, intact shocks and airbags, a clean driveshaft without debris in the u-joints, a sturdy and unbroken frame, well-greased fifth wheel, and leak-free fuel tanks.
 Also, inspect stairs and catwalks for cleanliness and integrity.

 A thorough pre-trip inspection should take approximately 15 to 30 minutes to complete.

 How to Properly Report a Pre-trip Inspection?

-Companies such as JJ Keller produce and market inspection reports that you can keep on board your truck in the event you need to fill one out.
-Additionally, you can in a pinch, use these reports as a checklist if you are still unfamiliar with the pre-trip inspection process.
+Companies such as JJ Keller produce market inspection reports that you can keep on board your truck in the event you need to fill one out.
+Additionally, you can, in a pinch, use these reports as a checklist if you are still unfamiliar with the pre-trip inspection process.